acryptos/docs.acryptos.com/README.md

 - Farms **do not** automatically compound and require **manual harvesting** by the user.

-- [Auto-compounding Vaults](https://app.acryptos.com/core/) for already harvested or purchased ACS and ACSI tokens are offered on the platform as well.
+- [Auto-compounding ACS/ACSI Vaults](https://app.acryptos.com/core/) for already harvested or purchased ACS and ACSI tokens are offered on the platform as well.

 ## ACS and ACSI Native Tokens

 1. ACS is our native token of our yield farming optimizer ACryptoS Vaults.

-   ACS staked in the [**ACS Vault**](https://app.acryptos.com/core/):
+   ACS tokens deposited in the [**ACS Vault**](https://app.acryptos.com/core/):

    - accrue protocol [fees and rewards](fees.md#acs-vault) from Vaults and ACS Farms